-The ATO’s data matching and information exchange capabilities continue to evolve and now cover many capital transactions and investment revenue streams.
+The ATO’s data matching and information-gathering capabilities are significant and cover many capital transactions and investment revenue streams.

-It is therefore more important than ever to report investment income including from overseas and maintain accurate records.
-You must correctly calculate capital gains or losses on disposal and to ensure you comply with the various rules and concessions available to investors.
+It is more important than ever to report investment income, including from overseas, and maintain accurate records, correctly calculate capital gains or losses on disposal and comply with the various rules and concessions available to investors.

-You can claim a deduction for expenses incurred in earning interest, dividend or other investment income but not if you receive an exempt dividend or other exempt income.
+You can claim a deduction for expenses incurred in earning interest, dividend or other investment income, but not for exempt dividends or other exempt income.

 - account-keeping fees for an account held for investment purposes